 What it does mean is that the attorney has met the requirements for handling VA disability claims.
 Maintaining VA accreditation requires that an attorney complete mandatory CLE (continuing legal education) and remain in good standing to practice law.

 A VA disability attorney provides a variety of services for disabled veterans.
 Let’s take a look at the ways a VA attorney can help.

 Depending on the situation, a disabled veteran may be entitled to supplemental security income.
 Veterans disability compensation replaces the income the applicant would have been able to earn if not disabled.
-Receiving VA disability compensation from the Veterans Affairs means that the veteran may also qualify for VA health care.
+Receiving VA disability compensation from Veterans Affairs means that the veteran may also qualify for VA health care.

-Service connected disability compensation is paid when a veteran is disabled because of an injury or illness sustained during military service.
+Service connected disability compensation is paid when a veteran is disabled because of an injury or illness sustained during active duty military service.
 Special monthly compensation is an additional amount that might be paid to a disabled veteran in cases of severe injuries or multiple disabilities.

-Understanding disability law is essential for disabled vets to receive all benefits they deserve.
-An experienced VA disability appeals attorney understands these laws.
-The attorney explains the various VA benefits you might receive and the steps you can take to apply for those benefits.
+Understanding disability law is essential for disabled vets to receive every benefit they deserve.
+An experienced veteran disability lawyer understands VA disability law.
+The attorney explains the various VA benefits you might receive and the steps you can take to apply for each benefit.
 Research your VA disability lawyer to determine whether they offer a free consultation.

 The application process for VA disability benefits usually begins with an online application using the Veterans On-Line Application (VONAPP).
 Disabled veterans can also apply for benefits through the mail or by telephone.
 A veterans disability lawyer explains the application process in detail to help the veteran understand the steps necessary to receive disability benefits.